-- Personal– based on the company founders.
-This might be the first name and/or last name, such as John Deere or Walt Disney.
+This might be the first name and/or last name of your founders, such as John Deere or Walt Disney.
 Or it might be based on the name of someone else who was significant in creating the company

-- Acronym– an abbreviation of names, or a phrase: KFC, YouTube, Duracell.
-Ingvar Kamprad Elmtaryd Agunnaryd doesn’t sound particularly snappy until you use the initials – IKEA
+An abbreviation of names, or a phrase, as with KFC, MTV, and Duracell.
+Ingvar Kamprad Elmtaryd Agunnaryd doesn’t sound particularly snappy until you use the initials – IKEA.

-- Metaphor– a word that symbolises the future state or feeling that you are trying to create as a business: Verizon, Fanta, Patagonia
+A word that symbolises the future state or feeling that you are trying to create as a business: Verizon, Fanta, Patagonia.